 You have a meterstick, stopwatch, cart masses, a wooden block to create the incline, and the video analysis equipment.

-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.

 The following questions will help you to make your prediction and analyze your data.